+While most types of HAIs are declining, one, caused by the germ Clostridium difficile, remains at historically high levels.
+Clostridium difficile causes diarrhea linked to 14,000 American deaths each year (CDC, 2013).
+Those most at risk are people, especially older adults, who take antibiotics and also get medical care.
 Clostridium difficile has also become more virulent, and hospital-associated outbreaks are causing increased deaths.
 In the general population, C. difficile is present in about 5% of the population.
 The need to control outbreaks of C. difficile has focused new attention in the area of environmental cleaning.
 Because C. difficile causes watery diarrhea it can spread easily and rapidly in the healthcare setting, passing from person to person via clothing, equipment, and dirty hands.

 Vancomycin-resistant enterococcus (VRE) is another antibiotic-resistant organism that has been associated with increased mortality and length of hospital stay.
-Many studies have shown that VRE can be readily found on cabinets, bedrails, equipment, and bedside tables and it is easily transmitted on the hands, gloves, and clothing of healthcare workers.
+Many studies have shown that VRE can be readily found on cabinets, bed rails, equipment, and bedside tables and it is easily transmitted on the hands and gloves of healthcare workers.
 Vancomycin-resistant enterococcus is also easily transmitted on equipment such as blood pressure cuffs, stethoscopes, pulse oximeters, IV poles, telephones, and infusion pumps.
-Aggressive environmental cleaning, screening of incoming patients for VRE and MRSA, isolation, and stringent barrier precautions have led to remarkable success in controlling and eliminating these organisms in hospitals in Denmark, Finland, and the Netherlands (Muto et al., 2003).
+Aggressive environmental cleaning, screening of incoming patients for VRE and MRSA, isolation, and stringent barrier precautions have led to remarkable success in controlling and eliminating these organisms in hospitals in Denmark, Finland, and The Netherlands (Muto et al., 2003).

-Even before the recent H1N1 outbreak, influenza has long been an area of focus for infection prevention.
+Even before the H1N1 outbreak of 2009, influenza had long been an area of focus for infection prevention.
 Although flu pandemics have occurred periodically for centuries, causing hundreds of thousands of deaths, we now have the ability to identify an influenza epidemic as it is emerging.
 We also have the public health capability to take action (vaccines, surveillance, education) to minimize the impact of a flu outbreak.
 Addressing and controlling these emerging threats has become a priority for healthcare organizations.
+(See ATrain's course, Influenza: Fighting Complacency, which is updated every year.)